Healthcare Administration-Management

 At the completion of this program, the student should be able to:

-• Outline the ethical considerations that influence healthcare decision making.
+• Outline the ethical considerations that influence healthcare decision making and apply principles of patient privacy

-• Identify the role of customer service and a business strategy in the healthcare setting.
+• Identify the role of customer service as a business strategy in the healthcare setting

 Academic Division of Professional Programs